Kayla Tutino: CWHL

 Tutino was drafted first overall by the Boston Blades in the 2016 CWHL Draft.
 She became the first female athlete from Boston University to be selected first overall in a professional draft.

 On April 25, 2017, Tutino was traded to the Les Canadiennes de Montréal in exchange for Nachi Fujimoto.
 On September 16, 2018, Tutino announced her retirement from professional hockey.

 IHLW

 After five seasons off ice, Tutino returned to playing with the AHC Lakers in the Italian Hockey League Women for the 2024–25 season.

+International

+Tutino was named an alternate captain for Italy at the 2026 Winter Olympics.
+Making her Olympic debut on February 5, Italy opposed France, who were making their Olympic debut.
+Tutino scored her team's first goal of the game as Italy prevailed in a 4-1 final.

 Coaching career

 Tutino served as head coach of the Dawson College Blues women's ice hockey program in the Ligue de Hockey Collégiale du Québec (LHCQ/QCHL) of the Association canadienne du sport collégial (ACSC/CCAA) during 2020 to 2022.
 During that period, she also coached an under-18 boys ice hockey team at the Collège Notre-Dame du Sacré-Cœur.

 In 2022, she accepted the associate coach position with the McGill Martlets in the Réseau du sport étudiant du Québec (RSEQ) of U Sports.

 She was appointed video of the Italian women's national ice hockey team by general manager Daniele Sauvageau for the 2023–24 season.